 Even before the onset of the financial crisis, EU politicians, and to a lesser extent regulators, had sought to review regulatory policy in relation to the AIF industry, which was rapidly expanding and was seen by many as an unregulated segment of the financial services market.
 There were concerns related to lack of transparency, short-termism, remuneration practices and the potential threat to financial stability posed by hedge funds that employ overly high levels of leverage.
 There was also criticism of the private equity industry and the perceived (at least by some) negative consequences on target companies of leveraged buyouts in which a target company's assets are used to repay the acquisition financing.
 The onset of the financial crisis provoked a global regulatory consensus on the need to reform the shadow banking sector, and fuelled a renewed focus on the activities (and regulation) of the AIF industry.

 After 18 months of political debate within the EU institutions, on 11 November 2010 the Parliament adopted a final, agreed text of the AIFMD, which was formally approved by the Council on 27 May 2011.
 The AIFMD came into force on 21 July 2011, and the deadline for implementation by Member States was 22 July 2013.
-As the AIFMD is a directive, it is not directly applicable, and Member States must implement it into national law.

 The stated objective of the AIFMD is to ensure that all managers of AIFs are authorised and subject to harmonised regulatory standards across the EU.
 Note that the AIFMD regulates fund managers operating within the EU rather than directly regulating the funds themselves, many of which may be based offshore.